ANIMAL MEDICAL CENTER OF ANTELOPE

 • traction (the pulling force applied to a small portion of bone by a muscle at its attachment on the bone)

 The strength of normal, healthy bone resists these forces.
 A bone breaks when it absorbs a force that is greater than its own strength.
 Once it is broken, it must be immobilized sufficiently to allow the bone to heal back together.
-This is where veterinary treatments, like those listed below, are used to ensure quality bone healing and good leg use.
+This is where veterinary treatments are used to ensure quality bone healing and good leg use.

 Strategies